Digital Methods to Quantify Sensor Output Uncertainty in Real Time: Conclusions

 In calibration-compensated sensor systems, real-valued calibration-related quantities undergo rounding as part of the calibration process that stores them as data in the sensor memory for later extraction.
 This process introduces representation uncertainty over the range of real numbers that rounding collapses to the same digital representation.
 This representation uncertainty leads to epistemic uncertainty in the sensor outputs.
 This uncertainty is an inherent fact of the physics and computation relevant to the sensor and does not come from noise in the measurement---it would be present even assuming perfect noiseless measurement.
 This epistemic uncertainty of the sensor output is not of a constant size or distribution shape.
 We cannot store it as an offset distribution and re-apply it for new measurements: For each pixel and raw temperature reading, the distribution is different.
 This uncertainty is also different based on the conversion technique of the calibration process.

-The probable error due to this epistemic uncertainty can be of the same order of magnitude as sensor accuracy.
-For the MLX90640 infrared temperature sensor, the probable maximum absolute error can be as high as \qty{5.35}{\degreeCelsius} (or more), and as high as 25.7\% max relative error (or more).
-Because the representation uncertainty of the calibration parameters causes sensor output uncertainty to be greater than the nominal sensor accuracy of \textpm\qty{3}{\degreeCelsius}~\cite{melexis2019mlx}, as Section~\ref{section:conversionCalibrationRoutines} shows, application engineers should not ignore it.
-In applications where this calibration parameter uncertainty is smaller than the uncertainty due to measurement noise or the representation uncertainty of the measuring \adc, the calibration parameter uncertainty could become less relevant.
+The correct quantification of such uncertainty in conventional systems involves offline off-device analysis, often with compute-intensive Monte Carlo methods.
+This work employs processor-native uncertainty-tracking using UxHw to present a framework for on-device realtime dynamic uncertainty quantification.
+We show practical use of the framework with two commercial uncertainty-extended RISC-V processors and achieve uncertain quantification accuracy within \qty{0.0189}{\degreeCelsius} Wasserstein distance to the Monte Carlo execution output, while also achieving 42.9$\times$ and 94.4$\times$ speedup compared to the equal-accuracy brute-force computation of using Monte Carlo execution.
+The hardware platforms achieve these results with as little as \qty{35}{\milli\watt} and \qty{208}{\milli\watt}, respectively, demonstrating the feasibility of the approach on small scale sensing systems.

-We show how the tracking of epistemic uncertainty in sensor outputs through downstream application computations enables better automated decision making.
-In the edge detection application the uncertainty information helps greatly reduce false-positive edges (Section~\ref{section:edgeDetectionApplication}).
-The uncertainty quantification framework of this work is practical and applicable for low-power embedded systems.
-We show practical use of the framework with two commercial uncertainty-tracking processors and achieved uncertain quantification accuracy within \qty{0.0189}{\degreeCelsius} Wasserstein distance to the Monte Carlo execution output, while also achieving 42.9$\times$ and 94.4$\times$ speedup compared to the equal-confidence brute-force computation of using Monte Carlo execution (Section~\ref{section:hardwareUncertaintyTracking}).
+We show two proof-of-concept usecases of the UxHw method for real-life applications to demonstrate how the uncertainty quantification framework of this work is practical and applicable for low-power embedded systems.
+The tracking of epistemic uncertainty in sensor outputs through downstream application computations enables better automated decision making: In the edge detection application the uncertainty information helps greatly reduce false-positive edges (Section~\ref{section:edgeDetectionApplication}).
+The dynamic quantification of this uncertainty can speed up design cycles and efficient design-space exploration by aiding trade-off decisions of embedded designs such as memory space (Section~\ref{SectionApplicationDesignSpaceExploration}).